Originally published by Nov 29, 2016

 As you can imagine, you can have number systems based on any number!
 Some common ones in math are base 2, base 8, base 10, and base 16.
 Mathematicians give these common number systems names for simplicity—base 2 is binary, base 8 is octal, base 10 is decimal, and base 16 is hexadecimal.
 Each number system follows the same principal: each digit represents a number of times a power of that base is counted, and the value of each digit can only be between 0 and base-1 inclusive.

 Knowledge of different base number systems is useful because bytes and data are often represented in different ways.
 As you can imagine, it is easier to write out B9 (hexadecimal) than 10111001 (binary).
-In software, binary numbers are prefixed with 0b, octal numbers are prefixed with a 0, and hexademical numbers are prefixed with a 0x.
+In software, binary numbers are prefixed with 0b, octal numbers are prefixed with a 0, and hexadecimal numbers are prefixed with a 0x.
 Decimal numbers are not prefixed.

-Knowledge of converting between bases is also useful because representing numbers in binary often for some cool math tricks as well.
+Knowledge of converting between bases is also useful because representing numbers in binary often makes for some cool math tricks as well.
 For the purposes of this tutorial, however, we’ll leave it at just that.
 Check out the appendix to this tutorial below for articles on these tricks!

 The electrical engineering community decided to standardize electronics around three communication protocols to ensure device compatibility.
 Centering devices around a few protocols meant that designers would be able to interact with any device by knowing a few basic concepts about each communication protocols.
 These three protocols, UART, SPI, and I2C, differ in their implementation, but ultimately serve the same purpose: transferring data at high speeds to any compatible device.